Xactware Industry Trends Bulletin Key Pricing Trends

 This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

-In the last quarter of 2018, Xactware observed changes to several material categories.
-Interior trim material costs had the largest per cent change: they increased 1.83 per cent since January and 4.09 per cent since April 2018.
+In the first quarter of 2019, Xactware observed changes to several material categories.
+Drywall material costs had the largest per cent change: they increased 2.7 per cent since January and 4.09 per cent since April 2018.
 Lumber material costs were the only key category to show a decrease.

 Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they are charging for labour.
 The most significant change in the key labour categories occurred in the labour cost of a brick or stone mason, which increased 0.85 per cent over the quarter and 5.47 per cent over the year.